aliencraft1512/mfiles-rest-library/README.md

 # MFiles RESTful API Javascript Library

-A JavaScript library written with jQuery used to fetch (any) View from a configured MFiles Vault.
+An MFiles RESTful API consumption library written with jQuery used to fetch (any) View from a configured MFiles Vault.

+## Provides:
+* List all files within the given view
+* Preview any documents meta data
+* Traverse directories
+* Download a document

 Requires:
 * jQuery 2.4.*+